 Jennifer French, NASCIC Delegate, and Sasha Rabchevsky, NASCIC Delegate, addressed the second of the 3 questions: What does "ready for translation" mean?
 At what point should research discoveries be moved to clinical implementation and when is additional mechanistic work essential vs. a luxury; what is the acceptable level of evidence and why?
 Where do the opinions of consumers align or differ from the opinions of scientists and funders?
-They started out their section bringing up the multiple media about your research findings, stop for a minute and think about the people with SCI and their families who will be reading it - are you over promising the impact of your research?
+They started out their section bringing up the multiple media headlines of research studies.
+The messages through the media imply that there is a cure for SCI when, in fact, there is not.
+We asked our community and they are overwhelmingly tired of media hype about research results that are not yet available treatments inically available.
+They cautioned the research community by stating "If you are involved with a press release about your research findings, stop for a minute and think about the people with SCI and their families who will be reading it - are you over promising the impact of your research?
 Is what you're saying misleading in terms of delivery and availability?"
 This transitioned into the topic of ready for translation.

 The questions posed to those living with SCI were: Does ready for translation mean moving from animal to human?
 Or does ready for translation mean moving from research to healthcare?
 Our community's responses where evenly split.
 This tells us that there is not a clear answer for the definition of 'ready for translation'.
 In fact, one person commented "I chose "undecided" for the first two questions because I have no idea what "ready for translation" means."
-The fact is that translation is a process, not a single step and it goes from the most basic animal research through populationbased studies.
+The fact is that translation is a process, not a single step and it goes from the most basic animal research through population-based studies.
 No one in the SCI community is an expert on the entire process.
 We need to work together to bring new discoveries all the way though to people living with SCI.